paulrougieux/TiMBA_Charts/README.md

 ## Start the dashbord
 After installing the package the user could simply start the dashboard board typing the following CLI command:
 > show_dashboard

+To show all possible options that could be changed with the CLI the user could type:
+> show_dashboard --help

+At the moment there are two options that coud be changed.
+The specification of the number of most recent .pkl files to read and the definition of the folder path where the scenario results are stored.

+The first option, about the number of scenarios, can be changed by:
+> show_dashboard -NF=4

+To change the folder path the user can type, e.g.:
+> show_dashboard -FP='E:\P_TiMBA\TiMBA\data\output'